bogimahendra5/Automation-Test-Cypress-POM/README.md

-# Automation Testing with Cypress - POM
+# Automation Testing with Cypress

 Mini project end to end automation testing on web Orange HRM https://opensource-demo.orangehrmlive.com", with implementation Page Object Model as design pattern also using the Xpath for the selector.